GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 )
 <fig:rl:method:agent_architecture>

-==== Pre-Trained Acoustic Feature Extractor

-#draft[
-  - motivation
-  - Link with the SSL work
-  - Supervised pipeline
-]

-The main difficulty of the sound-driven navigation problem lies in the agent's ability to map sound cues to spatial information.
-The partial observability aspect of the environment prevents the agent from directly and transparently observing either its own or the source's position.

 === #acr("PPO") Implementation and Training Strategy

 *Backbone pretraining.*
-The feature extractor maps the audio spectral observations into a lower 16-dimensional embedding vector.
+The feature extractor maps the audio spectral observations into a lower 128-dimensional embedding vector.
 We hypothesize that the agent will implicitly acquire localization capabilities while learning the #acr("RL") navigation task.
 We supervisedly train the feature extractor to perform the #acr("SSL") task to improve performance and bootstrap the learning process.
 The exact training methodology is detailed in @sec:ssl:single_source:method.